Who is

 2001-2005

-I became a coach for the QMA (Quality Management in Auto Dealership) program.
-Over 4 years, I led comprehensive projects on the systemic development of dealerships, lasting from 15 months (Phase 1) to 3 years (Phases 1 and 2).
+I became a coach in the QMA program (Quality Management in Auto Dealership).
+For over 4 years, I led comprehensive projects for the systematic development of BMW dealerships – with durations ranging from 15 months (Phase 1) to 3 years (Phases 1 + 2).

-The work touched every department.
-We mapped out all repetitive workflows using flowcharts—there were about 115 of them!
-We established a systematic approach to client relations to boost loyalty, and we improved the focus of internal staff management.
+The work affected every department.
+We mapped out all recurring workflows in flowcharts – around 115 in total!
+We established a systematic approach to customer relationship management to increase customer loyalty.
+Also, we sharpened the focus of internal employee management.

-We tackled management and leadership issues, starting with strategic goals, vision, and mission, filtering through BMW brand values and their impact on the behavior of all managers and employees, right down to setting specific annual goals tailored for each department.
+We improved management and leadership - starting with vision and mission as well as strategic goals, filtered through the BMW brand values and their influence on the behavior of all managers and employees, up to the setting of specific annual targets for each individual department and their gradual achievement.

 INNOVATION

-We developed and established an internal audit system to verify the effectiveness of the implemented processes.
-In each dealership, we formed a team of internal auditors—loyal, rational, and objective employees.
-The core idea was to transform the dealerships into self-developing systems.
+We developed and established an internal audit system to verify the effectiveness of the implemented workflows within and between departments.
+At each dealership, we formed a team of internal auditors – loyal, rational, and objective employees.
+These internal auditors received specialized training at the BMW Training Center in Munich.
+The core idea: to transform the dealerships into self-learning systems.

 Phase 4